sophtwarez/sophtWarez/README.md

 # sophtWarez

-Producer of Fine Scripts, Apps, Widgets, Programs, and
+> Producers of Fine Scripts, Apps, Widgets, Programs, and Warez

+## About US